Mike-T-Mitchell/in-liner/readme.md

 * Grab all CSS selectors/declarations between the `<style>` tags and store them as `key:value` pairs in an object.
 * Compare the selectors in that object to the HTML element names in the source markup.
 * If there's a match, any styles defined for the matched selector are added to the appropriate element in the markup via an inline `style=""` attrib.
-* Output new HTML with inlined styles.
+* Output new HTML with the inlined styles.

 ### How do I use it?
 * Clone this repo.